Resistance

 Avoidance looks different depending on your natural approach.
 Understanding the pattern is the first step to breaking it.

-Gold Mine avoids by requesting more information.
+Natural Gold Mines avoids by requesting more information.
 "I need more evidence before I can address this."
 It sounds reasonable.
 Sometimes it is.
 Often it's a delay tactic.
-Gold Mine processes conflict through analysis, so they keep gathering evidence instead of acting on what they already know.
+Natural Gold Mines process conflict through analysis, so they keep gathering evidence instead of acting on what they already know.
 The conversation gets pushed to next quarter.
 Then the quarter after that.

-Blue Ocean avoids by prioritizing harmony.
+Natural Blue Ocean avoids by prioritizing harmony.
 "I don't want to damage the relationship."
-Blue Ocean sees difficult conversations as threats to connection.
+Natural Blue Oceans see difficult conversations as threats to connection.
 They'll absorb frustration, work around problems, and accommodate bad behavior — all to preserve the peace.
-The cost isn't visible until the best Blue Ocean people burn out or leave.
+The cost isn't visible until the best Natural Blue Ocean people burn out or leave.

-Green Planet avoids by abstracting.
+Natural Green Planets avoids by abstracting.
 "Maybe we could restructure the process."
-Instead of telling someone their performance is unacceptable, Green Planet redesigns the system around the problem.
+Instead of telling someone their performance is unacceptable, Natural Green Planets redesigns the system around the problem.
 It looks strategic.
 It's actually avoidance dressed up as innovation.

-Orange Sky avoids by overriding.
+Natural Orange Skies avoids by overriding.
 "I'll just handle it myself."
-Instead of having the hard conversation with a team member, Orange Sky takes back the work, makes the decision unilaterally, or moves on without the person.
+Instead of having the hard conversation with a team member, Natural Orange Skies takes back the work, makes the decision unilaterally, or moves on without the person.
 Fast in the short term.
 Destructive in the long term.

 The Compounding Cost